-We set a target of women making up 7% or more of managerial staff by April 2023(Note), and are undertaking training and promoting of women to achieve that target.
+We set a target of women making up 12% or more of managerial staff by April 2028 (Note), and are undertaking training and promoting of women to achieve that target.

-Among the specific measures are a training system to take participants from clerical work to business operations, and female employees are sent to external seminars with the aim of increasing their skills.
-In-house forums are also held for female managers and female senior management positions.
+Among the specific measures are a training system to take participants from clerical work to business operations, and female employees are sent to external training with the aim of increasing their skills.
+In-house forums are also held for female managers, female senior management positions, and young female employees.
+In addition, a Mentoring System was introduced for young employees in which veteran employees act not only as advisors for work related issues but also provide individual support by discussing issues related to worklife management, etc.